Praneeth-18/Experiment-with-foundation-models/README.md

 [Part 4 Medium Link](https://medium.com/@saipraneethk181200/geminis-long-reach-10-ways-ai-is-redefining-our-world-749bf5290283)

-# AI Projects and Demonstrations
+---

 This repository contains artifacts and demonstrations for various AI-related tasks and projects, utilizing cutting-edge models such as Gemini, Claude, and GPT-4o.
-Below is a summary of each task, including the artifacts produced.
+Below is a summary of each task.

 ## Task A: Long Video Summarization using Gemini and Medium Article Writing